alexandremyara/alexandremyara.github.io/content/posts/vae_blog_en.md

 showReadingTime : true
 showPostNavLinks : true
 ---
-# From Variational Inference to Variationnal Auto Encoder (VAE) and more
+# From Variational Inference to Variational Auto Encoder (VAE) and more
-In recent articles about data generation, the state of the art appears to be achieved by models based on the ``Variationnal Auto Encoder``.
+In recent articles about data generation, the state of the art appears to be achieved by models based on the ``Variational Auto Encoder``.
-To understand this model, we need to delve into two key concepts: ``Variationnal Inference`` (VI) and ``Auto Encoder`` (AE).
+To understand this model, we need to delve into two key concepts: ``Variational Inference`` (VI) and ``Auto Encoder`` (AE).

 #### **Summary**